socfortress/LINUX-LIST-LISTENING-PORTS-COPILOT-ACTION/README.md

-## List Listening Ports
+## list‑listening‑ports.sh

-This script enumerates all listening TCP and UDP ports on the system, providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.
+This script enumerates all listening TCP and UDP ports on the system, providing a JSON-formatted output for integration with your SIEM.

 ### Overview

-The `List Listening Ports` script uses `lsof` to identify all processes with open listening ports, collecting protocol, port, PID, program name, and executable path.
+The `list‑listening‑ports.sh` script uses `lsof` to identify all processes with open listening ports, collecting protocol, port, PID, program name, and executable path.
 Output is formatted as JSON for active response workflows.

 ### Script Details